 Demographics paint a gloomy picture for continued US dominance, until one looks at the Chinese figures, argues Niall Ferguson

 UK mall owner Intu Properties says it has appointed KPMG to administer services to shopping centres in the event it is unable to reach a new debt agreement with lenders by a June 26 deadline.

 While negotiations with lenders continued, the situation remained uncertain, and it was necessary to pre-fund the administrator to ensure that shopping centres are not forced to close for a period, the group said...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.